Silynxcom Ltd.’s Lock-Up Period Set To Expire on July 10th (NYSEAMERICAN:SYNX)

-Silynxcom’s (NYSEAMERICAN:SYNX – Get Free Report) lock-up period is set to expire on Wednesday, July 10th.
+Silynxcom’s (NYSEAMERICAN:SYNX – Get Free Report) lock-up period will end on Wednesday, July 10th.
 Silynxcom had issued 1,250,000 shares in its IPO on January 12th.
 The total size of the offering was $5,000,000 based on an initial share price of $4.00.
-After the expiration of Silynxcom’s lock-up period, major shareholders and company insiders will be able to sell their shares of the company.
+After the end of the company’s lock-up period, company insiders and major shareholders will be able to sell their shares of the company.

 Silynxcom Company Profile